 Saturday market in Haarlem is open every week from 8:30 to 16:00.

-Opened back in 1784, today Teylers museum has collections of art and books, instruments and scientific objects, coins and medals, fossils and minerals.
-One part of the museum – The Fundatiehuis – is the former family home of Pieter Teyler van der Hulst, a wealthy Dutch merhant and banker whose collection led to the formation of Teyler’s Museum.
+One part of the museum – The Fundatiehuis – is the former family home of Pieter Teyler van der Hulst, a wealthy Dutch merchant and banker whose collection led to the formation of Teyler’s Museum.

 Address: Spaarne 16, Haarlem.
+More photo impressions on my Instagram >>

 If you like art, visit the Frans Hals Museum.
 It is one museum in two locations: Hof (Groot Heiligland 62), where you can find the 16th and 17th century masters and Hal (Grote Markt 16), with exhibitions of modern and contemporary art.

-- free entrance with Museumkaart and I Amsterdam City Card.
+Tickets in 2026: adults – € 17 (book online) / children – free / free with Museumkaart and I amsterdam City Card.

-Take a canal cruise
+Take a canal cruise in Haarlem

 Take a cruise around the historic city center of Haarlem.
 The Smidtje Canal Cruises departure point is easy to find – it is located across the canal from Teylers Museum, on the river ‘t Spaarne.
 Tickets online >>